dalnefre/oxide/docs/design.md

 and/or created to manage fine-grained computations.
 Sponsors also form a parent-child tree structure, where a parent may sub-divide its resources among its children.

+### Bootstrap

+On start-up, a single core executes the boot process.
+This starts a single root actor configuration.
+The root configuration creates child configurations representing sub-systems defined by a load-out image.
+Additional cores are activated to support concurrent dispatch of message-events in multiple configurations.
+The root configuration becomes the top-level system monitor, handling failures, restarts, and reconfigurations within the configuration tree.